Matrix multiplication: Linear maps

 If a vector space has a finite basis, its vectors are each uniquely represented by a finite sequence of scalars, called a coordinate vector, whose elements are the coordinates of the vector on the basis.
 These coordinate vectors form another vector space, which is isomorphic to the original vector space.
-A coordinate vector is commonly organized as a column matrix (also called column vector), which is a matrix with only one column.
+A coordinate vector is commonly organized as a column matrix (also called a column vector), which is a matrix with only one column.
 So, a column vector represents both a coordinate vector, and a vector of the original vector space.